team-supercharge/nest-amqp/README.md

 #### Module options

 The module options object needs to be added to the `forRoot()` or `forRootAsync()` static method.
 The possible options can be these:
+* **isGlobal**?: A boolean value.
+If this property is `true`, then you can skip the import with`.forFeature()` method in the feature modules, because the public services will be available in all modules which imports the root module.
+Default value is `false`.
+(You can read more about it on [Nest modules page](https://docs.nestjs.com/modules#global-modules))
 * **throwExceptionOnConnectionError**?: A boolean value.
 If it's `true` then AMQPModule will throw forward the exception which occurs during the connection creation.
 Default value is `false`.
 * **acceptValidationNullObjectException**?: A boolean value.
 If it's `true` then AMQPModule will accept the message when a